AlexMercedCoder/tutorialblog/content/blog/2022/4/04-2022-mongoosejs-cheatsheet.md

 MongoDB is a document database so it is optimal for handling unrelated data, but mongoose does build in several tools to make implementing related data a lot easier.

 #### First Step: The ObjectID Type
-To express a relationship we specify a related field as an ObjectID type meaning it expects to strings that represent object ID of data documents in a specified collection.
+To express a relationship we specify a related field as an ObjectID type meaning it expects the field to hold strings that represent the object ID of related documents in a specified collection.

 ```js
 // destructure model function and Schema constructor from mongoose